filakhtov/gentoo-use-docs/media-fonts/terminus-font.md

 It is safe to disable the flag.

+### otf
+Use the FontForge tool to combine BDF (Glyph Bitmap Distribution Format) files provided by the package into a single OTB (OpenType Bitmap) font and install it into the system.

+It is safe to disable this flag.

 ### pcf
 Execute the `make pcf pcf-8bit` command to build fonts in the PCF (Portable Compiled Format) for various encodings, then the `make install-pcf` command to install them.